alalUDDIN123/interview_preparation/html/Readme.md

 ## <center> Html </center>

 - Reference link :- https://saber-columnist-50d.notion.site/Revision-Class-1-9fd74dd8b44f4de0aad40f3cb7cd9a0b
-- html : - `Hyper text markup language`
+1. How do you add CSS to an HTML webpage?
+2. What does html stands for ?
-- What is meta tag ?
+3. What is meta tag ?
+4. What is Semantic HTML tags ?
+Give some examples
+5. What are  difference between block-elements and inline-elements ?
+6. What is the difference between HTML elements and tags?
+7. What is the default font-size of each heading
+8. What are empty elements/void or self closing elements?
+9. What are the different new form element types in HTML 5?
+---
+# 1.No
+  - There are three ways to add css in html
+    - Inline css
+    - Internel css
+    - Externel css
+---
+# 2.No
+  - `hyper text markup language`
+---
+# 3.No
-  - The <meta> tag is used to provide such additional information.
+ -   - The <meta> tag is used to provide such additional information.
      - Specifying Keywords
      - Document Description
         - <meta name = "keywords" content = "HTML, Meta Tags, Metadata" />
         - <meta name = "description" content = "Learning about Meta Tags." />
         - <meta name = "author" content = "Mahnaz Mohtashim" />
-- Semantic HTML tags
+---
+# 4.No
-  - HTML Semantic tags introduce meaning to the web page rather than just presentation.
+ -  Semantic tags introduce meaning to the web page rather than just presentation.
 A semantic tag clearly describes its meaning to both the browser and the developer.

-- Difference between block-elements and inline-elements ?
+   - Examples are
+     - `header`
+     - `div`
+     - `nav`
+     - `footer`
+---
+# 5.No
+  - Block elements are elements that take full width by default and create a new line after the element.
+  - Inline elements are elements that do not take full width by default, takes width as much as needed.
+    - Blcok elements examples
+      - `h1 to h6`
+      - `p`
+      - `div`
+    - Inline elements examples

-- Details Tag
+      - `anchor tag`
-  - <details> tag is used to give additional information about the main content, which we can view or hide as we want.
-- Footer Tag
+      - `button`
-- What are some common lists that are used when designing a page?
-  - Ol
+      - `input field`
-  - ul
+      - `span`
-  - dl
+      - `strong or bold`
-- What is the difference between HTML elements and tags?
+---
+# 6.No
    - An HTML element refers to a complete object on a web page, including its start tag, end tag (if applicable), and any content in between.
    - On the other hand, an HTML tag refers to the specific code used to create an element.
 HTML tags are used to define the structure and content of a web page, and they indicate how the content should be displayed in a web browse
-- Default font-size of each heading
+---
+# 7.No
   -  `<h1> tag: 32px`
   -  `<h2> tag: 24px`
   -  `<h3> tag: 18px`
   -  `<h4> tag: 16px`
   -  `<h5> tag: 14px`
   -  `<h6> tag: 12px`

-- What is a marquee?
-  - Marquee is used to put the scrolling text on a web page.
-It scrolls the image or text up, down, left or right automatically.
-- What are empty elements?
+---
+# 8.No
-  - no content are called empty elements.
-For example: <br>, <hr> etc.
+  - Elements that do not have end tag and no content are called empty elements.

-- What are the different new form element types in HTML 5?
+    - For example:
+      - `<br>, <hr>, img`.
+---
+# 9.No
   - HTML5 introduced several new form element types to make it easier to create forms with better user interfaces and functionality.
 Some of the new form element types in HTML5 are:
     - Color
     - Date